 In reality, this may not be the case.

-You will need to consider the high maintenance cost on the amenities and upkeep of the complex that the owner of each shop lot has to pay.
+You will need to consider the high maintenance cost on the amenities and upkeep of the complex that each shop lot owner has to pay.

 For retail businesses, the availability of parking can have a significant impact on your commercial property investment.